 Avoid driving in fog unless your journey is absolutely necessary.
 Fog is one of the most dangerous weather conditions.
-An accident involving one vehicle can quickly involve many others, especially if they are driving too close to one another.
+A collision involving one vehicle can quickly involve many others, especially if they are driving too close to one another.
 If you must drive:

-- Follow weather forecasts and general advice to drivers in the local and national media. - Allow plenty of extra time for your journey. - Check your car before you set off.
-Make sure everything is in good working order, especially the lights. - Reduce your speed and keep it down
+- Follow weather forecasts and general advice to drivers in the local and national media - Allow plenty of extra time for your journey - Check your vehicle before you set off.
+Make sure everything is in good working order, especially the lights - Reduce your speed and keep it down - Switch on headlights and fog lamps if visibility is reduced - If you can see the vehicles to your rear, the drivers behind can see you switch off your rear fog lamps to avoid dazzling them - Use the demister and windscreen wipers - Do not 'hang on' to the rear lights of the car in front as you will be too close to be able to brake safely - Switch off distracting noises and open the window slightly so that you can listen for other traffic, especially at crossroads and junctions

-- Switch on headlights and fog lamps if visibility is reduced. - If you can see the vehicles to your rear, the drivers behind can see you switch off your rear fog lamps to avoid dazzling them. - Use the demister and windscreen wipers. - Do not 'hang on' to the rear lights of the car in front as you will be too close to be able to brake safely. - Switch off distracting noises and open the window slightly so that you can listen for other traffic, especially at crossroads and junctions. - Beware of speeding up immediately when visibility improves slightly.
-In patchy fog you could find yourself 'driving blind' again only moments later. - If you break down, inform the police and get the vehicle off the road as soon as possible.
-Never park on the road in fog and never leave it without warning lights of some kind if it is on the wrong side of the road.
+Beware of speeding up immediately when visibility improves slightly.
+In patchy fog Road safety factsheet: Winter driving tips you could find you selfs driving blind' again only moments later

+- If you break down, inform the police and get the vehicle off the road as soon as possible. - Never Park on the road in fog and never leave it without warning lights of some kind if it is on the wrong side of the road.